brick/geo/README.md

 --------------------------

 This is a list of all functions which are currently implemented in the geo project.
-Some functions are only available if you use a specific geometry engine.
+Some functions are only available if you use a specific geometry engine, sometimes with a minimum version.
 This table also shows which functions are part of the OpenGIS standard.

 | Function Name    | GEOS | PostGIS | MySQL  | MariaDB | SpatiaLite | OpenGIS standard |
 |------------------|------|---------|--------|---------|------------|------------------|